sighupio/fury-kubernetes-aws/README.md

 ![logo](./fury-logo.svg)

-# Fury Kubernetes AWS
+# Kubernetes Fury AWS

-## what is fury kuberneters for AWS?
+## what is kuberneters fury AWS?

 - what problems does it solve?
   ...